mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ntfy_web_root: "app"
 ```

+See [this section](https://docs.ntfy.sh/subscribe/web/) on the official documentation for details about how to use the web app.

 ### Enable E-mail notification (optional)

 ntfy can forward notification messages as email via a SMTP server for outgoing messages.
 If configured, you can set the `X-Email` header to send messages as email (e.g. `curl -d "This is a test notification to my email address" -H "X-Email: alice@example.com" example.com/example_topic`).